 Angel investing offers some financial rewards: first, consider the potential financial returns.
-A study found that the overall return on 1,100 plus angel exits was 2.6 times the money in 3.5 years, or about 27% gross Internal Rate of Return.
+A study by ACA found that the overall return on 1,100 plus angel exits was 2.6 times the money in 3.5 years, or about 27% gross Internal Rate of Return.
 Not bad compared to other types of equity investments.
 Even so, it’s important to understand the details.
 More than 52% of those exits lost some or all of the investment and 7 percent provided nearly all of the returns.
 This means that angels need to start with a strategy to make multiple investments to minimize risk and increase the chance of good returns.

 Angel investing can also help diversify your overall investment portfolio.
 Ryan Feit, CEO of SeedInvest, put it this way: “Allocating 5% of your overall portfolio into angel investments can increase returns while lowering volatility.
 This is because early-stage, private companies generally have a low correlation with traditional asset classes, such as stocks and bonds.
 A recent SharesPost whitepaper concluded that allocating 5% to private growth companies could increase the returns of a traditional portfolio by 12%.”

 While returns are the measuring stick for any kind of investment, investing in early-stage companies provides a whole set of additional, hard to find, personal rewards.
 Some angels want to help their communities grow.
 Others want to help women entrepreneurs or support alumni from their university.
 Others favor a vertical market segment.
 Still, others are looking for alternative investments to supplement retirement that provide value while avoiding the volatility of the market.
 Because angel investing is a marathon, and not a sprint, goals play a big role.
 Here are some of the personal rewards: